-Meal plans are governed by Canada Revenue Agency requirements, which the University must follow.
+Meal plans are governed by Canada Revenue Agency requirements, with which the University must comply.
 The University provides a variety of meal plans for residents and non-residents.
 Meal plans are meant for food that has been prepared on campus.
 The list below contains examples of items (subject to change) that cannot be purchased with a meal plan:

 - Non-food purchases (books, clothing, printing services, etc.);

 - Candy, gum, chocolate, chips;

 - Canned goods, pre-packaged groceries;

 - All foods sold in a convenience store or in a vending machine.